 Step one in executive job search is targeting several companies and researching what you can do for them right now to meet their needs.

 Then you’ll be ready to work on personal branding and creating a resume that’s a knockout.

 2. Relying entirely on executive recruiters limits your possibilities.

-Yes, you should source and work with several recruiters in your niche, and position yourself online to be found by them when they’re sourcing candidates.
 They may be recruiting for your target companies or know about opportunities that will be a good fit for you.

 However, remember that recruiters work for the client companies that pay them, not job seekers.
 They don’t match opportunities to your qualifications.
 They match job seekers to job opportunities.

 Don’t wait for recruiters to reach out to you.
 Instead set things in motion to easily be found by them and then cultivate relationships with several of them:

 - Re-connect with the recruiters you’ve used in the past